-- Highlight your personality to break the ice.
-Because the “Tell Me About Yourself” interview question is about getting to know you, it’s a good idea to share information about your personality with your interviewer—but not personal details.
+Highlight your personality to break the ice.
+Because the “Tell Me About Yourself” interview question is about getting to know you, it is a good idea to share information about your personality with your interviewer—but not personal details.
 You may want to briefly mention hobbies that demonstrate intellectual development and/or community engagement (e.g. reading, music, sports league, volunteering) or those that showcase personal discipline and achievement (e.g. learning a new skill, training for a half marathon).
 Discussing personal interests is a good way to wrap up your response while maintaining a professional tone.

 Tell Me About Yourself Example Response

 Sometimes, seeing an example can be helpful though each person’s answer would be different.
 Below is a short script showing how this question can highlight someone’s strengths supported by successful results in just under two minutes.

 “I began my career in retail management but a few years ago, I was drawn to the healthcare space.
 I have always been skilled at bringing people together and working towards common goals.
 My experience in successfully leading teams and managing stores led me to consider administration and I have been building a career as a driven health administrator for the last four years.”